opentdf/otdfctl/docs/man/policy/subject-condition-sets/create.md

       description: A JSON array of subject sets, containing a list of condition groups, each with one or more conditions
       shorthand: s
       required: true
-      default: ""
+      default: ''
     - name: subject-sets-file-json
-      description: A JSON file with path from $HOME containing an array of subject sets
+      description: A JSON file with path from the current working directory containing an array of subject sets
       shorthand: j
-      default: ""
+      default: ''
       required: false
     - name: label
       description: "Optional metadata 'labels' in the format: key=value"
       shorthand: l
-      default: ""
+      default: ''
     - name: force-replace-labels
       description: Destructively replace entire set of existing metadata 'labels' with any provided to this command
       default: false